Frrank1/Business-platform-solution-templates/Template/Microsoft-TwitterTemplate/README.md

 -   Logic Apps (trigger set for every 3 minutes)

--   Azure Functions (1536MB memory size)
+-   Azure Functions

+-   Cognitive Services (Text Analytics API)

 For example, if you know you will be processing very few tweets a month, you could change the SQL Server from S1 to Basic.
 In that case you could bring down the costs of processing 10K tweets a month from about $60 to about $30.